Katelyn Runck Shows Off Toned Abs, Cheeky Assets & Considerable Cleavage In Sultry Spread

-World Beauty Fitness & Fashion (WBFF) star and model Katelyn Runck continued to be active on her Instagram account on Sunday, October 18 with an inviting new share.
-In the multi-picture update, the 29-year-old teased her 2.3 million followers by posing provocatively in a tiny, two-piece swim ensemble in all black that allowed for a prominent display of her gym-honed abdominal muscles, as well as her considerable cleavage and cheeky assets.
+World Beauty Fitness & Fashion (WBFF) star and model Katelyn Runck continues to be active on her Instagram account on Sunday, October 18 with an inviting new share.
+In the two-picture update, the 29-year-old teased her 2.3 million followers by posing provocatively in a tiny, two-piece swim ensemble in all-black that allowed for a prominent display of her gym-honed abdominal muscles, as well as her considerable cleavage and cheeky assets.

-Runck referred to her “body of work” in the accompanying caption, which seemingly served as a call-to-arms for her admirers, who subsequently flooded the comments sections with words of wonderment and declarations of love for the fruits of her labor.
+Runck referred to her “body of work” in the accompanying caption, which seemingly served as a call-to-arms for her admirers, who subsequently flooded the comments sections with words of wonderment and declarations of love.
 Within an hour of going live, the model’s update had racked up nearly 500 replies.

 “OMG, your abs are amazing,” wrote one fan.
 “Well every bit of you is amazing.”